Ras Abu Aboud

-Ras Abu Aboud (راس بو عبود) is a district located in the municipality of Doha in Qatar.
+Ras Abu Aboud (راس بو عبود) is a Qatari district in the municipality of Doha.
 It is an industrial district containing power and desalination plants.
-It accommodates one of the three major power stations which supply electricity to the whole country.
+It accommodates one of Qatar's three major power stations which supply electricity to the whole country.

+Etymology

+In Arabic, ras translates to "head", and is used to refer to a coastal promontory.
+The second constituent, Aboud, comes from the name of a man who lived in the area.

 History

 In the 1820s, George Barnes Brucks carried out the first British survey of the Persian Gulf.
 He recorded the following notes about Ras Abu Aboud, which he referred to as Ras Boo Aboot:

 The British Hydrographic Office conducted a survey of the Persian Gulf in 1890 and wrote the following description of Ras Abu Aboud:

+The first scouting activities in Qatar began in 1953, initially at Abdullah Bin Thani School.
+However, the first official scout camp was held in Ras Abu Aboud.
+This location was selected due to its seclusion and suitability for outdoor training.
+The early scouts, most of whom were students, participated in training and camping activities at the site, marking the beginning of organized scouting in the country.